AnyFetch/logic-query-parser/README.md

 # How to use it

-This lib provider a function parse whick take an object of options (optionnal) and a string as paramater, it returns a binary tree.
+This lib provides a function parser whick take an optional options object and a string parameter, then returning a binary tree.
-As binary trees are not simple this lib provide an util function which convert binaryTree to a better form of query
+As binary trees are not easy to use, this lib also provides an utility function which convert said binaryTree to a more usable query form

 Avalaible options are for now :
-* spaces : A string / array which contains all of spaces characters.
+* `spaces` : String / array containing all spaces characters.
 Default : " \n\t"
-* defaultOperator : A default operator uses between two strings.
+* `defaultOperator` : Default operator to use between two strings.
 Default : 'and'

-Avalaible operators for now : AND, OR, parentheses, double quote
+Available operators for now : AND, OR, parens, double quote

 # Example

-So, here is an example :

 ```js
 var parser = require('logic-query-parser');